no8ody/hornet-light-installer/README.md

 **Before you can run the installation of the reverse proxy it is necessary that you have defined your domain in script before.**
 **Also you need to open following ports in your router configuration: `80/TCP` (Letsencrypt-Auth)**

-1. `sudo nano hornet-installer.sh` and set your domain
+1. `sudo nano config.sh` and set your domain
 2. `sudo ./hornet-installer.sh` and run the script
 3. Choose the 4. option
 4. Enter your e-mail address for notifications from LetsEncrypt